-Ships off the Gun Wharf at Portsmouth, 1770
+A View from the Gun Wharf at Portsmouth

 Serres was a well-born Frenchman from Gascony who ran away to sea in merchant service rather than follow family wish that he enter the Church.
 He probably arrived in England as a naval prisoner of war, took up painting and settled there.
 His early paintings show the influence of Brooking and Monamy's interpretations of Dutch art but he rapidly achieved recognition for his more documentary visual accounts of sea actions of the Seven Years War, 1756-63, becoming established as England's leading marine painter.
 His work was even more in demand in the 1770s and 1780s, recording the naval history of the War of American Independence.
-In 1768 Serres was a founder member of the Royal Academy and at the end of his life its librarian.
-A well respected and sociable man, he was appointed Marine Painter to George III in 1780.
+A well respected and sociable man, he was appointed Marine Painter to George III in 1780, who had a warm regard from him and bought various examples of his work, especially pictures recording royal reviews of the fleet in the 1770s.

 Serres was a well-born Frenchman from Gascony who ran away to sea in merchant service rather than follow family wish that he enter the Church.
 He probably arrived in England as a naval prisoner of war, took up painting and settled there.
 His early paintings show the influence of Brooking and Monamy's interpretations of Dutch art but he rapidly achieved recognition for his more documentary visual accounts of sea actions of the Seven Years War, 1756-63, becoming established as England's leading marine painter.
 His work was even more in demand in the 1770s and 1780s, recording the naval history of the War of American Independence.
-In 1768 Serres was a founder member of the Royal Academy and at the end of his life its librarian.
-A well respected and sociable man, he was appointed Marine Painter to George III in 1780.
+A well respected and sociable man, he was appointed Marine Painter to George III in 1780, who had a warm regard from him and bought various examples of his work, especially pictures recording royal reviews of the fleet in the 1770s.

 For more information about using images from our Collection, please contact RMG Images.